bmoshe/bootcamp-backend/chapters/Chapter 7 - GraphQL Types.md

 We use connections when we need to be able to paginate - that is, divide a large set of records into smaller chucks (or pages).
-For example: A `TaskList` can potentionally contain hundreds of tasks.
+For example: A `TaskList` can potentially contain hundreds of tasks.
 If we use a connection here, the frontend would then be able to fetch the tasks in small batches, as apposed to all in a single, massive (and potentially very slow) request.